flyandi/BitsyOSD/README.md

 ## Hardware Requirements

 You need a MinimOSD (duh!) and a GPS.
-Any NEMA compatible GPS is supported.
+Currently BitsyOSD supports any NEMA compatible GPS and the DJI Naza GPS.

 I highly recommend to get the Micro MinimOSD Hardware which contains better filtering and additional inputs for Battery monitoring in a very compact size.